olewsaa/Yacht-computer/IoToB/Temperature/README.md

 "ESP-8266 breadboard layout")

 The 1-wire sensors are powered by 3.3 Volt from the ESP-8266.
-There should be a pull up resistor from +3.3V to the signal wire, this is omitted on the figure, it works without for testing, but is not stable.
-Definitely not for longer cables and onboard with a lot of electric interference.
+There should be a pull up resistor from +3.3V to the signal wire.
 My setup is a star topology which is not really in line with best practice.
-The pullup resistor is lowered to 2.2k and to limit the impedance misfit and reflection problems on the transmission line a serial resistor of 100 ohms is inserted in each line.
+The pullup resistor is lowered to 2.2k as the three cables introduce a lot os capacitance and inductance.
+In addition to limit the impedance misfit and reflection problems on the transmission line a serial resistor of 100 ohms is inserted in each line.
+So far these measures have worked and the system now seem to be stable.

 In the box all 1-wire terminals are connected in parallel, but with the serial resistor mentioned above, the power require two wires while